Call to speak with us!

 RegisterAllianz Insurance

-Day 1 – Wednesday, August 18, 2021: Tel Aviv Arrival – Transfer to the hotel in Tel Aviv or Herzliya
+Day 2 – SUN (15MAY): Tel Aviv Arrival – Transfer to the hotel in Herzliya

-Day 2 – Thursday, August 19, 2021: Caesarea Maritima – Mt.
+Day 3 – MON (16MAY): Caesarea Maritima – Mt.
 Carmel – Megiddo – Nazareth Village – Sea of Galilee

-Day 3 – Friday, August 20, 2021: Tel Dan – Caesarea Philippi – Damascus Road – Katzrin Talmudic village – Mt.
+Day 4 – TUE (17MAY): Tel Dan – Caesarea Philippi – Damascus Road – Katzrin Talmudic village – Mt.
 Arbel – Sea of Galilee

-Day 4 – Saturday, August 21, 2021: Mount of Beatitudes – Magdala – Peter’s Primacy – Capernaum – Ancient Boat Museum – Sea of Galilee boat ride
+Day 5 – WED (18MAY): Mount of Beatitudes – Magdala – Peter’s Primacy – Capernaum – Ancient Boat Museum – Sea of Galilee boat ride

-Day 5 – Sunday, August 22, 2021: Ein Harod – Beit She’an – Gan Hashlosha – Bet Arabah Baptismal Site – Jericho – Dead Sea
+Day 6 – THU (19MAY): Ein Harod – Beit She’an – Gan Hashlosha – Bet Arabah Baptismal Site – Jericho – Dead Sea

-7:00 AM Buffet breakfast.
-Depart for Masada.8:45 AM We begin our day visiting Masada (included) the fortress built by King Herod the Great and made famous by the Zealots in 73/74 AD with the standoff against the Romans.
+After breakfast, depart for Masada.
+We begin our day visiting Masada (included) the fortress built by King Herod the Great and made famous by the Zealots in 73/74 AD with the standoff against the Romans.
 We visit the fortress and see the ruins that are considered a World Heritage Site by the UNESCO.
 We take cable car onto the mountain.
-We leave Masada and continue to Ein Gedi.
-11:15 AM We visit Ein Gedi, an oasis in the desert where the meeting between David and King Saul took place (I Samuel 24) and where some of the psalms were written by David.
+We visit Ein Gedi, an oasis in the desert where the meeting between David and King Saul took place (I Samuel 24) and where some of the psalms were written by David.
 We proceed to Qumran.
-Lunch on your own.2:00 PM We visit Qumran (included), the caves where the Dead Sea scrolls were discovered and the buildings that formed the Essenes public center.
+Lunch on your own.
+We visit Qumran (included), the caves where the Dead Sea scrolls were discovered and the buildings that formed the Essenes public center.
 You will also be able to experience floating in the Dead Sea.
-Proceed to Jerusalem.
 Arrive in Jerusalem and check into hotel.
 Dinner and overnight in Jerusalem.
 (B/D)